UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/top_down_templates.rst

 ---------------------

 This component will allow the player to move the camera (or other objects) by simple holding a mouse button (you decide what button) and dragging the mouse around.
 Very useful for top down games.
 It will also allow the player to move the camera (or other objects) by pressing W, A, S, D keys.
 There is some configuration to help you adapting this logic to better fit in your project.
 If you want to drag the camera in a vertial way, to create a side scroller game, for example, you can easly change the "Up Axis" to allow this.
 You can attach this component into your camera or into other objects.
+It's very simple to configure:

 .. figure:: /images/Python_Components/Fig-14.png
+   :align: left

    Camera Drag component

-It's very simple to configure:

 * **Show Mouse**: Enable if you want to show the mouse
 * **Mouse Movement**: Enable if you want to activate the mouse drag logic